Thuy Khue Street

 Thuy Khue Street is a long street that runs parallel with the southern bank of the West Lake and it belongs to Tay Ho District

-Thuy Khue Street is a long street that runs parallel with the southern bank of the West Lake and it belongs to Tay Ho District.
-It starts from Thanh Nien crossroad and runs about 2 kilometers to Buoi-Lac Long Quan T-junction.
+Thuy Khue Street is a long street that runs parallel to the southern bank of West Lake in the Tay Ho District.
+It begins at the Thanh Nien crossroad and extends for approximately 2 kilometers to the Buoi-Lac Long Quan T-junction.

-Nowadays, along Thuy Khue Streets are villages: Yen Thai, An Tho, Dong Xa, Ho Khau and Thuy Khue.
-Besides ancient village gates, there are many other classical marks like antique tiled roofs, time-imprinted old doors of Hanoi’s old houses.
-It can be said that, Thuy Khue is the traditional wind blowing in the center of modern Hanoi capital.
+Today, the villages along Thuy Khue Street include Yen Thai, An Tho, Dong Xa, Ho Khau, and Thuy Khue.
+Alongside the ancient village gates, visitors can also observe other traditional elements, such as antique tiled roofs and the timeworn doors of Hanoi’s historical houses.
+It can be said that Thuy Khue represents the traditional spirit amidst the modern development of Hanoi.

 Conversations (0)